What is it like to go on the Venice Simplon Orient Express train from Venice to London

 A journey on the Venice Simplon-Orient-Express train was something I have always wanted to do – it is one of those true luxury travel experiences that are on everyone’s bucket list.
-After a taster journey on the Belmond British Pullman, the sister train of the Venice Simplon-Orient-Express, earlier this summer, where we were treated to ‘The Dinner’ with 2-star Michelin celebrity chef Tom Kerridge, we knew good things were coming our way.
+After a taster journey on the Belmond British Pullman, the sister train of the Venice Simplon-Orient-Express, earlier this summer, we knew good things were coming our way.
 Very good things indeed.

 On this journey, we were travelling from Venice to London, departing at 11am from Santa Lucia station, and arriving at around 6pm the following day to London’s Victoria station.
 Seventeen hours of 1920s luxury, impeccable service, incredible scenery (as we travelled through Italy, Austria, Switzerland, France and the United Kingdom) and fine dining.
 And a glass of champagne or three.

 We made our way to Venice’s main train station and had a little bit of trouble finding where we were supposed to get to – not sure if I was expecting more signage, but in the end, it was a matter of following well-dressed people, as they kind of stood out.

 One of the things I loved when I got my travel documentation, was to read carefully about the dress code.
 It stated: ‘In keeping with the spirit of the occasion, you can never be overdressed on board‘.
 Needless to say jeans, shorts and trainers are not allowed on board, but in all honesty, there were some people almost breaking the code, and that made me sad.
 It is a special occasion and Mr. O and I were determined to, well, be ourselves, and dress the part.
 It is never a chore, believe me.